bigfix/developer.bigfix.com/site/reference/types/string.md

 Returns a substring containing the number of characters specified from the given string.

 {{#example}}
-Q: first 5 of &quot;To be or not to be&quot;
+Q: first 5 of "To be or not to be"
 A: To be
 {{/example}}